 Once again there will be Buskers on the Midway presented by Heritage Canada on June 20,21,22,23,28,29,30 and July 1.
 These perennial favourites along with presentations from The Puppet Tamer, CLaroL the Clown and more will delight crowds from 1-99 with their antics and tricks.
 Sarah Parks Ponies will surly delight all ages on Jun 28 and 29 from 12-3 pm at the Civic Terrace.

-Don't miss the excitement of the 54th Annual International Target Fireworks Show, one of the largest and most spectacular in North America lighting up the sky over Windsor and Detroit on Monday June 25.
+Don't miss the excitement of the 56th Annual International Ford Fireworks Show, one of the largest and most spectacular in North America lighting up the sky over Windsor and Detroit on Monday June 23.
 This annual spectacle draws more than 1,000,000 to the Windsor and Detroit Riverfronts.
 Don't miss the Summer Fest Riverfront Fireworks Party taking place directly on the Riverfront just east of Plaza Udine.
-This outstanding event will feature gourmet cuisine, entertainment by Nemesis, the White Pines Dancers, Local Wines, and of course the best seat in the house for the Fireworks.
+This outstanding event will feature gourmet cuisine, entertainment by Nemesis, and of course the best seat in the house for the Fireworks.
 Tickets are $100 per person, and available at the Windsor Parade Corporation.

 Of course Canada Day is the hallmark of the festival.
 The Canada Day Parade, Children's Entertainment, and the Giant 5000 piece Birthday Cake make this a Birthday to remember.
 This year's parade takes place at on Wyandotte Street East between Devonshire and Glengarry Avenue.